Emile Baudot

 Each operator (there were as many as six) was allocated a single sector of the distributor.
 Once the keys had been pressed they were locked down until the contacts again passed over the sector connected to that particular keyboard, when the keyboard was unlocked ready for the next character to be entered, with an audible click (cadence signal) to warn the operator.
 Each keyboard was connected to a set of rotors that opened and closed contacts on the conductive elements fixed called segments.

 The brushes rotated thanks to an electric motor or a mechanism weights.
-Accurate operation of the system depended on the distributor at the transmitting end keeping in synchronization with the one at the receiving end, as operators are only sending characters when the contacts passed over their allocated sector.
-This could be achieved at a speed of 30 words per minute by strictly observing the “cadence” of rhythm of the system when the distributor gave the operator the use of the line.
+Accurate operation of the system depended on the distributor at the transmitting end keeping in synchronization with the one at the receiving end, as operators are only sending characters when the contacts pass over their allocated sector.
+This could be achieved at a speed of 30 words per minute by strictly observing the “cadence” of the rhythm of the system when the distributor gave the operator the use of the line.

 Baudot’s distributor